Car Insurance for Convicted Drivers

 The above table clearly shows which type of cars belong to each individual category.
 The Vauxhaul Corsa, for example, is a small city car and cheap to insure, therefore it is suited to someone who is on a budget.
 The Jaguar F-Type is in the highest category, meaning it will carry one of the biggest premiums.

-If you want the complete guide to car insurance, as well as advice about about speed awareness courses, click here.
+If you want the complete guide to car insurance, as well as advice on speed awareness courses, click here.